dl1ksv/gr-funcube/README.md

 5. Credits
+    &nbsp;
 Some code is taken from qthid-4.1 by Alexandru Csete, OZ9AEC.

 Thanks to Michael Dickens, who gave valuable hints for implementing message in hier2_blocks.